 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 Current R-410A systems have many benefits to Charlotte homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Some of the benefits include:

 - Greater energy efficiency for comfort at a cost savings

 - Current production refrigerant solutions allowing longer life and extended availability of refrigerant

 - Expanded warranty periods for more peace of mind

 - Quieter operation for a more peaceful indoor environment

 - Eco friendly refrigerant that reduces the carbon imprint that negatively impacts our environment

 - Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance